MicrosoftDocs/visualstudio-docs/docs/xml-tools/how-to-switch-between-views-and-the-xml-editor.md

 ---
-title: 'How to: Switch Between Views and the XML editor'
+title: 'Switch Between Views and the XML editor'
-description: Learn how to switch between the XML Schema Designer (XSD Designer) views and the XML editor. ms.date: 11/04/2016 ms.topic: how-to ms.assetid: cb69fbbd-d99c-439e-9498-5df9050f8df0
+description: Learn how to switch between the XML Schema Designer (XSD Designer) views and the XML editor. ms.date: 11/04/2016 ms.topic: how-to
 author: dzsquared
 ms.author: drskwier
 manager: jmartens
 ms.technology: vs-xml-tools
-ms.workload:
-- multiple
 ---
 # How to: Switch between views and the XML editor